Yrol/dockerized-blog-Laravel-NUXT/README.md

 ## Re-deploying the application

-The following need to performed in order to reflect new changes (both frontend and backend) in the existing application (or unless the deployments are not automated).
+The following need to be performed in order to reflect new changes (both frontend and backend) in the existing application (unless the deployments are not automated via a pipeline).

 ```
 make deploy-apps